Game & Application Development (BS)

 Develop apps.
 Create worlds.
 Build a career.

-Why Become a Software Programmer or Game & App Developer?
+Why Become a Software Programmer or Game and App Developer?

 U.S. News and World Report named software developer as the #1 job in America for 2020.
 If you consider all of the apps you use on a daily basis, it’s clear why software and web developers are needed in nearly every industry, from consumer brands and banking to healthcare and hospitality.